Kedgley Music Centre

 KMC operates after school on Tuesdays, Wednesdays and Thursdays during normal school terms.

-The draft class timetable for 2021 is available here, subject to final Ministry of Education funding approvals and tutor scheduling.
+Draft class timetable for 2022, subject to final Ministry of Education funding approvals and tutor scheduling.
 We will publish the final timetable once the classes and student allocations have been finalised.

 We’ll process applications and provide payment information to parents once the classes and student allocations have been finalised.
 Classes are allocated on a first-come-first-served basis, with priority given to returning students.

 Once the applications are received and Ministry of Education funding approvals process is complete, we will finalise the classes and begin placing students in them.
 If your application is accepted, you’ll receive a notification by email.
 To secure your child’s place, you’ll need to make sure that you pay all required fees no later than Friday, 10 Dec 2021.
 Students are confirmed as enrolled in a class only when their fees are paid in full (including membership, book and hire fees).

 If the deposit and remaining fees are not paid by the above dates, we may make your place(s) available to other children.

 KMC offers lessons to Primary and Intermediate-aged children who are aged 6 years or older on 1 Feb 2022.
 Children may enrol in one class only, subject to the following requirements:

 - Six-year olds may only enrol in FUSE Drumming or in the Introduction to Music recorder or ukulele class (see details below).